 - Safe Files identified as known good files from the whitelist/clean/safe are allowed to be downloaded at the endpoint - Threats Files identified as known bad from the blacklist/malicious/threats are blocked and a warning is displayed at the endpoint - Unknown Files that could not be identified are classified as 'Unknown'.
 These files are subjected to containment technology meaning the files are wrapped and forwarded to the endpoint.
 Upon execution, the file is made to run in a isolated sandbox environment at the endpoint, whereby it is not allowed to modify other processes running on the endpoint nor access user data.
 This ensures the download is secure because it is not possible for the file to infect the endpoint, even if it transpires to be malicious.

-Note: Containment for Unknown Applications are only applied to Windows endpoints.
+Please note that containment for unknown applications are only applied to Windows endpoints.